-Hand-Wash Only, never submerge in water
+Hand wash only - never submerge in water

 Disinfect & deodorize using vinegar

 We recommend keeping a spray bottle of vinegar handy to disinfect & deodorize your wood cutting board.
 Acetic acid (white vinegar) is an excellent disinfectant for E. coli, Salmonella and other household bacteria.
-Spray vinegar on the wood cutting board, let sit for a few minutes and wipe it with a damp clean cloth.
+Spray vinegar on the wood cutting board, let sit for a few minutes and wipe it with a damp warm cloth.

 Remove stains & deodorize with baking soda

-You can also combine 2 tablespoons of baking soda, 1 tablespoon of salt and 3 tablespoons hot water to create a non-toxic cleaning agent.
+Combine 2 tablespoons of baking soda, 1 tablespoon of salt and 3 tablespoons hot water to create a non-toxic cleaning agent.
 Mix these ingredients together to form a paste, and scrub the entire surface of the cutting board.
 Finally, wipe it with a warm wet cloth and dry with a dish towel.

 Clean with coarse salt & lemon